cbcaio/integer_saas/README.md

 Now you are able to access the API using the URL http://localhost:3000

-But to start interacting with the api we need to setup the database:
+Before interacting with the api we need to run database migrations:

 ```console
   export DB_CONNECTION_STRING=mysql://root:root@localhost:3306/integer_saas
   npm run migrate
 ```

-Now you can start registering your user through the POST http://localhost:3000/auth/register endpoint with a payload such as
+Now you can start registering your user through the POST /auth/register endpoint with a payload such as

 ```JSON
 {